About Me

 • Melt the butter/oil in a large saucepan.

-• When you can easily stick the point of a knife into the potatoes, break the cauliflower into the pan.
+• Now add the cauliflower florets to the pan.
 Dice the stalk.
 Don’t use the leaves – they’re too dark.
 You can, however, use their white stems.

-• Add the water and salt and bring to the boil.
+• Add the water and bring to the boil.
 Cover and simmer for 15 minutes, by which time the cauliflower should be thoroughly cooked.

 • Take a potato masher or stick blender and purée the soup.

-• Pour into warmed bowls and grated nutmeg over before serving.
+• Pour into warmed bowls and, if you didn't use mace, grate nutmeg over before serving.

 Variations: